Ryan McMahon Player Props: Rockies vs. Mets

 Ryan McMahon At The Plate

-- McMahon is hitting .220 with 14 doubles, a triple, four home runs and 21 walks.
+- McMahon has 14 doubles, a triple, five home runs and 22 walks while batting .222.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.